 Choose any combination of the below seeds or grains for gluten-free porridge options.

-• Black/Purple Rice: Forbidden rice, also known as purple rice or black rice, is a striking and nutrient-rich variety that stands out with its deep, dark color and distinctive nutty flavor.
+Black/Purple Rice: Forbidden rice is also known as purple rice or black rice.
+It is a striking and nutrient-rich variety.
+This rice stands out with its deep, dark color and distinctive nutty flavor.

 Gluten-Free Combinations of Porridge Grains

-1. Steel-Cut Oats, Millet, and Buckwheat: The creamy richness of steel-cut oats, the light fluffiness of millet, and the earthy robustness of buckwheat come together to offer a diverse and satisfying texture, complemented by a warm and comforting flavor.
+Steel-Cut Oats, Millet, and Buckwheat – The creamy richness of steel-cut oats combines with the light fluffiness of millet.
+The earthy robustness of buckwheat completes the mixture.
+Together, they offer a diverse and satisfying texture.
+This is complemented by a warm and comforting flavor.

-2. Quinoa, Amaranth, and Buckwheat: This gluten-free trio combines the light and fluffy texture of quinoa, the nutty undertones of amaranth, and the robust earthiness of buckwheat for a porridge that’s both hearty and wholesome, catering to various dietary preferences.
+Quinoa, Amaranth, and Buckwheat – This gluten-free trio offers unique textures.
+Quinoa provides a light and fluffy texture.
+Amaranth adds nutty undertones.
+Buckwheat contributes robust earthiness.
+Together, they create a porridge that’s both hearty and wholesome.
+This mixture caters to various dietary preferences.

 Porridge Toppers – How to Make Porridge Grains Sing